EcoExtreML/STEMMUS_SCOPE_Processing/docs/bmi.md

 ### Dockerized executable
 STEMMUS_SCOPE has a Docker image available.
 This allows you to run the executable file without having to install MCR.
-The Docker image is available at https://ghcr.io/ecoextreml/stemmus_scope
+The Docker image is available at https://ghcr.io/ecoextreml/stemmus_scope.
+The Docker image is created using the docker file [here](https://github.com/EcoExtreML/STEMMUS_SCOPE/blob/main/Dockerfile).

 To use the Docker image, use the `DockerImage` setting in the configuration file:
 ```sh